These are the school's prospects for the 2013 NFL Draft by status * - denotes 2014 prospect ** - denotes 2015 prospect.

 9/3/12: Wing was phenomenal for LSU in 2011.
 He was a First-Team All-American and First-Team SEC selection.
 Wing put up a superb stat line with an average of 44.1 yards per punt (50 total punts), 23 downed inside the 20-yard line, 11 downed inside the 10-yard line, 18 punts of 50+ yards and a long punt of 73 yards.
 It was his first season punting for LSU after redshirting in 2010.

 The sophomore enters the 2012 season as the top punter in the nation.

 Height: 6-6.
 Weight: 340.

 Projected Round (2012): FA.

-2/9/13: After the Florida game, Hurst missed the rest of the season dealing with a personal issue.
+4/24/13: Hurst missed the rest of the 2012 season following the Florida game dealing with a personal issue.
 His potential return to football is unknown.